-there were nearly two million people | of the strong man who year after year | geous Pineapple church, with its wild colored bulbs and domes.
+colored bulbs and domes.
 Across the enormous square was the huge rambling building of Goom, the government department store.
-Red flags were waving everywhere; new processions of workers were marching thru the Red Square gates to view Lenin; deep voices were singing and from the old czarist church in the Kremlin the bells were chiming the International.
+Red flags were waving everywhere; new processions of workers were marching thru. the Red Square gates to view Lenin; deep voices were singing and from the old czarist church in the Kremlin the bells were chiming the International.
 LENIN was dead, but a whole city, a whole immense nation, was still living under his influence.
-Perhaps I am a barbarian too, but as I stood blinking in the sunlight of the Red Square I felt as if the sight of Lenin's dead face had stabbed me like a knife with sudden sharp new realization that the proletarian revolu-
+Perhaps I am a barbarian too, but as I stood blinking in the sunlight of the Red Square I felt as if the sight of Lenin's dead face had stabbed me like a knife with sudden sharp new real-